smaht-dac/submitr/docs/source/usage.rst

 ==========

 The type of submission supported is called a "metadata bundles", or `accessioning`.
-And the name of the command-line tool to initiate a submission is ``submit-metadata-bundle``.
+And the name of the command-line tool to initiate a submission is :boldcode:`submit-metadata-bundle`.
 A brief tour of this command, its arguments, and function is described below.
 To get help about the command, do::